-10. The quality of financial statements and their reliability would increase and a better insight would be provided in the payment of bookkeeping service tax, by introducing the obligation of signing the financial statements by professional accountants, by reintroducing the Education Standards and the Code of Ethics for Professional Accountants into the legislation, as well as by the introduction of substantial responsibility of the providers of accounting services who meet the certification and continuing education requirements, all of which would bring Serbia closer to the countries with developed financial reporting practices.
-Improved legal and professional control of financial reports would reduce the level of risk of the mistakes contained therein, as well as the level of gray economy in Serbia (this attitude is expressed by 85.1% of the surveyed accountants).
+10. The quality of financial statements and their reliability would increase and a better insight would be provided in the payment of bookkeeping service tax, by introducing the obligation of signing the financial statements by professional accountants, by reintroducing the Education Standards and the Code of Ethics for Professional Accountants into the legislation, as well as by the introduction of substantial responsibility of the providers of accounting services who meet the certification and continuing education requirements, all of which would bring Serbia closer to the countries with developed financial reports would reduce the level of risk of the mistakes contained therein, as well as the level of gray economy in Serbia (this attitude is expressed by 85.1% of the surveyed accountants).